-Born and raised in the foothills of Denver, I grew up outdoors.
-My father was a private investor in the stock market and an attorney.
-He graduated college, earned his law degree AND went on to receive his Masters in Economics from Columbia.
+Born and raised in Colorado, I grew up outdoors.
+My father was a private investor in the stock market and my step-father (or my second dad) was an attorney.
+Both graduated college, one graduated Michigan State then went on to receive his Masters in Economics from Columbia and the other earned his law degree.
 My mother was an English teacher and received her college degree when only 10% of women graduated college!

 After a week trip to camping in Yellowstone with my kids, I started experiencing horrible breathing problems which lead me straight to the hospital for a little mini-mom vaca in the worse way.

-*Spoiler alert!
 I am only one bad lung infection away from being put on a lung transplant list, so my health is paramount.
 AND as if that wasn't enough, during my travels and testing, I discovered I am high risk for pancreatic cancer.
 So, now I have two "high maintenance" organs I have to keep happy and healthy.
 What does this all mean?
-I don't like smoke, people who are sick and conduct a breathing therapy treatment twice a day.
+I don't like smoking, people who are sick or having to do breathing therapy treatments twice a day.

 That brings me to the here and now.
 I have made choices to minimize my exposure to anything that may cause my lungs to get irritated and my pancreas happy.
 That brings me to this wonderful COVID-19 pandemic.
 I was in isolation for almost a whole year without leaving my little bubble.
 Yes, I went outside and on car rides, even tried to go shopping.
 During this time, my health continues to deteriorate slowly.
 But, I started trying to keep myself busy with my old habit of video games.
 Yep, I am a 50+ yr old gamer.